 You can apply for an absentee ballot online, by mail, or in person.
 Please visit our page at Vote From Home for more information.

 Michigan voters can also vote before Election Day through a process called absentee in-person voting.
-The period for absentee in-person voting runs from Thursday, September 24, 2020 to Monday, November 2, 2020, but dates and hours may vary based on where you live.
+The period for absentee in-person voting runs through August 2, 2021, but dates and hours may vary based on where you live.